Senior Vice President, Advancement

 Chief Advancement Officer

-Arthur J. Ochoa is an accomplished executive, attorney and civic leader.
-As senior vice president of Advancement and chief advancement officer, he leads Cedars-Sinai's external relations, including community engagement, development and marketing/communications.
+Arthur J. Ochoa is an accomplished healthcare executive, attorney and civic leader.
+As senior vice president of Advancement and chief advancement officer, he leads Cedars-Sinai's community engagement and development teams and co-leads its health equity efforts.

-Cedars-Sinai has raised more than $1 billion in philanthropic support since 2004, when Ochoa was appointed chief development officer.
-He joined Cedars-Sinai in 2001 as director of planned giving.
-Prior to that, Ochoa practiced transactional and tax law for individual, corporate and not-for-profit clients at O'Melveny & Myers LLP and Irell & Manella LLP.
-In his time between college and law school, Ochoa began his career as an advocate and policy analyst at Youth Service America in Washington, DC.
+He joined Cedars-Sinai in 2001.
+Prior to that, Ochoa practiced transactional and tax law for individual, corporate and nonprofit clients at O'Melveny & Myers LLP and Irell & Manella LLP.
+In his time between college and law school, Ochoa began his career as an advocate and policy analyst in Washington, D.C.

-He lectures frequently on communications, corporate governance, legal, management and philanthropic matters.
-Previously, Ochoa has served as an adjunct faculty member of American Jewish University.
-He has received awards and recognition from a number of organizations, including the National Hispanic Health Foundation, the Mexican American Bar Foundation and Boy Scouts of America.
+Ochoa lectures frequently on topics including strategic communications, corporate governance, corporate social responsibility and philanthropy.
+Previously, Ochoa has served as an adjunct faculty member of the University of Judaism (now American Jewish University).
+He has received awards and recognition from a number of organizations, including Charles R. Drew University, National Medical Fellowships, the National Hispanic Health Foundation, the Mexican American Bar Foundation and Boy Scouts of America.